src-run/serferals/README.md

 CONFIGURATION

-By default, the program is NOT i debug mode, and therefore only displays semi- verbose output.
-The default file renaming skeleton is as follows:
-  ${seriesname} S{episodeseason}E${episodenumber} ${airdate} ${episodename}
-which is a simple and clean naming convention.
-For example, for Season 02, Episode 02 of Fringe, the filename would look as follows:
-  Fringe S02E02 2009-24-09 Night of Desirable Objects.avi
+By default, the program is NOT i debug mode, and therefore only displays semi-verbose output.
+The default file renaming skeleton is as follows: `${seriesname} S{episodeseason}E${episodenumber} ${airdate} ${episodename}` which is a simple and clean naming convention.
+For example, for Season 02, Episode 02 of Fringe, the filename would look as follows: `Fringe S02E02 2009-24-09 Night of Desirable Objects.avi`
 More needs to be written here (See TODO)...

-TODO
+$$ Todo

-- Finish this README file...
+* Finish this README file...